 In FY23, the Institute met the objectives set by its Steering Committee.
-As requested, it continued to scale up operations, including through extensive use of virtual and blended modalities which allowed it to reach wider audiences, bring in the required expertise from the IMF and beyond, and increase delivery in the face of tight budget constraints.
-This year saw a rapid return of in-person training, so sought after by the membership.
+As requested, it continued to scale up operations, including through extensive use of virtual and blended modalities which allowed it to reach wider audiences, bring in the required expertise from the IMF and beyond, and more delivery in the face of tight budget constraints.
+This year saw a rapid return of in- person training, so sought after by the membership.
 This was combined with virtual courses, webinars, peer-to-peer workshops and high-level conferences, which also covered key policy issues such as tackling inequality, women's economic empowerment, and strengthening governance.
 ATI deepened its engagement on priority topics for member countries and the IMF, in particular sharply scaling up its training on climate issues and digitalization (both of PFM and FINTECH).
 Finally, the Center's efforts to increase the diversity of trainees has been successful and consistent with continued improvements in learning gains.

 As ATI enters the last year (FY24) of its Phase II, several challenges must be surmounted given the high and growing demand for its services.
 Paramount is the critical need for additional funding to ensure financial sustainability of Phase III.
 In the meantime, the Center faces a delicate balancing act between meeting increasing demands from its members-including in areas such as climate change-and constrained resources.
 This makes stark the trade-offs between in-person training and virtual training with respect to country preferences and cost.
 While the Center would like to continue supporting its membership at this critical juncture, binding budget constraints may force a scaling down of activities, starting in FY24.
 After a decade, and with a shift to more virtual delivery, ATI's facilities also need to be readied to face the challenge of building capacity for the next phase in the fastest growing demographic region in the world.
-These issues will be discussed in detail, alongside the Program Document for Phase III, the external evaluation of ATI in 2023, and the governance structure at a forthcoming mid-year Steering